Enzyme-activated MR contrast agents: Structure of β-galactosidase-activated contrast agents

 Two distinct β-galactosidase-activated contrast agents have been reported.
 Both consist of a Gd(III) ion complexed with a tetraazamacrocycle.
 At the N-10 position, a two-carbon chain links the gadolinium-tertaazamacrocycle complex to a molecule of galactose.
 The galactose is linked to the complex by a β-glycosidic bond at its C-1 position.

 The two forms of the contrast agent differ only in the location of a single methyl group.
 The first class, known as the α-series, has a methyl group bound to the carbon that is α to the tetraazamacrocycle.
 The other class, called the β-series, has a methyl attached to the β carbon relative to the tetraazamacrocycle.
 The position of this methyl group is significant for the structure of the agent, and thus determines the mechanism by which the non-active compound shields the Gd(III) ion from interacting with water.
-The α-series adopts a conformation in which the sugar lies directly over the paramagnetic center, thus sterically prohibitting water from accessing the gadolinium.
+The α-series adopts a conformation in which the sugar lies directly over the paramagnetic center, thus sterically preventing water from accessing the gadolinium.
 The β-series, on the other hand, blocks water from the gadolinium by coordinating with a carbonate ion.
 There is no evidence that the stereochemical orientation of the methyl-bearing carbon affects the either the enzyme-catalyzed cleavage or the ability of the sugar to exclude water from the gadolinium ion.

 Studies have shown that the α-series is far more effective at blocking water from the paramagnetic center prior to cleavage.
 The need to coordinate with a carbonate ion and the lower level of signal suppression inherent to the β-series make the α-series a better candidate for use in research and clinical medicine.